-Being in the southern hemisphere Mauritius has its summer months in December to February and it’s winter from June to August.
-The temperature on the coastal areas varies between 22C in winter and 34C in summer.
+Being in the southern hemisphere Mauritius has its summer months from December to February and its winter from June to August.
+The temperature in the coastal areas varies between 22C in winter and 34C in summer.
 The sea temperature ranges between 22C and 27C.
 The eastern side of the island is prone to strong winds and therefore it is frequented by windsurfers and kite-surfers.

 The monetary unit is the Mauritian Rupee (Rs.) which is divided into 100 cents (cs)

 The Mauritian economy is based on four sectors: Textile, Tourism, Sugar, and Services

 Most people in Mauritius are bilingual and are equally fluent in English and French.
 Creole and French are the main languages in the everyday environment and several oriental languages are also spoken.